pprzezwanski/gulpfile/README.md

 Features:

-* gulp4 with webpack4 as js bundler and all plugins - everything up to date in january 2019
+* gulp4 with webpack4 or broserify as js bundler and all plugins - everything up to date in january 2019

-* Working sourcemaps for js (both in webpack and concatenation variants) as well as for sass
+* Working sourcemaps for js (in webpack, browserify and concatenation variants) as well as for sass.

 * Ability to choose between webpack bundling and concatenation that does not require app.js file